 How can you impress?

 Excellent academics are important – a 2:1 degree and decent A levels.
-Recruiters are also trying to find out whether you're a natural 'Blandy's person', able to demonstrate three core values of approachability, integrity and excellence.
+Recruiters are also trying to find out whether you're a natural 'Blandy's person' – someone who's able to demonstrate the three core values of approachability, integrity and excellence.
 The firm looks for good all-rounders, so varied interests and previous work experience on your CV (anything from shelf-stacking to charity volunteering) should count in your favour.

 Interview with training partner Jonathan Williamson